syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% endhighlight %}

-Refer to the online documentation link for more information about adding the table of contents to the Word document using **DocIO**:
+Refer to the online documentation link for more information about adding the table of contents to the Word document by using **DocIO**:

 [Working with table of contents](http://www.google.com/# "")